COMMISSION IMPLEMENTING REGULATION (EU) …/...

 Having regard to the Treaty on the Functioning of the European Union,

-(13)The measures provided for in this Regulation are in accordance with the opinion of the Standing Committee on Plants, Animals, Food and Feed,
+(5)The measures provided for in this Regulation are in accordance with the opinion of the Committee for the Common Organisation of the Agricultural Markets,

 HAS ADOPTED THIS REGULATION: